fedidat/HexoSite/source/_posts/640-dark-newtab-firefox.md

 ---
-title: Dark background in Firefox 64's new tabs without the white flash
+title: Dark background in Firefox 64's new tabs without a white flash
 date: 2019-01-03 23:11:59
 tags:
 ---